-Course Name: Human Rights Law
+Course Name: Human Rights Law Course Code: BL-308 Class: BBALLB 3rd year

-Objective- The understanding of human rights is the foundation for the development of a good citizen and are sponsible legal professional.
-The main objective of this course is to provide an insight into the meaning and significance of various human rights in the contemporary era and the mechanisms developed at the international and national level for protection and promotion of such rights.
+Objective- The understanding of human rights is the foundation for the development of a good citizen and aresponsible legal professional.
+The main objective of this course is to provide an insight into themeaning and significance of various human rights in the contemporary era and the mechanisms developed at the international and national level for protection and promotion of such rights.